 1. Student Loan Deferment

-If you are responsible for paying the interest that accrues at all times—for example, if you have an unsubsidized loan or a PLUS loan—and don’t make interest-only payments during the deferment, the interest will capitalize at the end of the deferment period.
+Student loan deferment allows you to reduce or pause your payments for a set period of time.
+In the meantime, however, the deferred loan will continue to accrue interest, in most cases.
+For example, if you have an unsubsidized loan or a PLUS loan, you should consider making interest-only payments during the deferment, otherwise the interest will capitalize (be added to the loan balance) at the end of the deferment period.

 This means that you’ll have a new, higher balance that includes the principal amount at the beginning of the deferment period plus the unpaid interest that accrued during deferment.